The lowdown (in their own words...)

 Originating in the US, K&L Gates has 45 offices worldwide and much of the firm's work is international in scope.
 The full-service firm operates across many industries and the client base comprises global corporations, SMEs, entrepreneurs, public sector entities and educational institutions, among others.
 In London, the firm has over 50 partners and over 100 fee earners.

 The star performers

-Commercial contracts; Corporate crime (including fraud, bribery and corruption); Debt capital markets; Derivatives and structured products; EU and competition; Financial services (contentious); Flotations: small and mid-cap; Fraud: civil; Fraud: white-collar crime; Gaming and betting; Health and safety; Infrastructure (including PFI and PPP); Investment funds: Hedge funds; International arbitration; Islamic finance; M&A: mid-market, £50-£250m; Partnership; Retail funds; Securitisation; Travel: regulatory and commercial.
+Brand management; Commercial contracts; Commercial litigation; Debt capital markets; EU and competition; Financial services; Fintech; Flotations: small and mid-cap; Fraud: civil; Fraud: white-collar crime; Gaming and betting; Health and safety; Infrastructure (including PFI and PPP); International arbitration; Islamic finance; M&A: mid-market, £50-£250m; Partnership; Retail funds; Securitisation; Travel: regulatory and commercial.

 A day in the life of...

 Oliver Bates trainee, K&L Gates LLP